 \begin{example} The Kakutani property is depicted in two cases over $\SS^2$ in Figures \ref{fig:kak-ex-1} and \ref{fig:kak-ex-2}.
 The grey regions indicate the two disjoint convex sets and the green and blue regions are the complementary hemispaces used to separate.

 \end{example}

-The proof of Theorem~\ref{thm:kakutani} takes a similar approach to the analgous statement over $\TT\RR$ in~\cite{LS}.
+The proof of Theorem~\ref{thm:kakutani} takes a similar approach to the analogous statement over $\TT\RR$ in~\cite{LS}.
 It is reliant on the fact that the Kakutani property is equivalent to the \emph{Pasch property} for particular types of convexity.
-We prove this by utilising the Pasch property over ordered fields and pushing it forward to the factor hyperfield.
+We prove this by utilising the Pasch property over ordered fields and pushing it forward to the quotient hyperfield.